Makenashyere/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints absolute working directory
+script that displays content of a file